Dream of:25 March 1984 "Registration"

 The woman then produced a card which had my name on it from where I had once before been in the restaurant.
 I picked up the card, threw it back on the counter and said, "I'm absolutely not going to fill out this card right now.
 I'm just going to be in here for a minute to ask this woman something."

-I hadn't been here long before a fellow dressed in a police uniform walked up and told me I was going to have to leave.
-He said I couldn't stay there unless I was going to drink something.
+I had not been here long before a fellow dressed in a police uniform walked up and told me I was going to have to leave.
+He said I could not stay there unless I was going to drink something.
 I argued with him a bit until he tried to grab me.
 Finally I simply rose and started to leave, but the policeman then began trying to grab McNamara to make her leave.
 I intervened and said, "No, no. She was here before I came in.
 Don't bother her."

-Although McNamara didn't say anything, she look astounded by the whole affair.
+Although McNamara did not say anything, she look astounded by the whole affair.
 I thought she must wonder what exactly was going on.

 As the policeman roughly escorted me to the door, he tried to intimidate and threaten me about coming in there.
 I said, "Look, don't threaten me.
 I'm a lawyer and I can take care of you."